 Morgan Stanley Securities LLC, parent company of Morgan Stanley & Co.
 LLC, one of the Underwriters of the Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
 As part of the distribution arrangement, Morgan Stanley & Co.
 LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.
+As part of this arrangement, Morgan Stanley & Co.
+LLC will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.